Robert Smith (Maryland politician): Policies

 Smith was closely allied with his brother, Maryland Senator Samuel Smith, and bitterly opposed Treasury Secretary Albert Gallatin.
+In March 1811, Gallatin threatened to resign if Madison didn't dismiss Smith.

 Madison thought that Smith could be his own Secretary of State, but Smith so often pursued opposite policies that Madison finally demanded his resignation.
 In Madison's April 1811 "Memorandum on Robert Smith," the president offered a laundry list of Smith's shortcomings.
 Madison questioned Smith's loyalty; found Smith's diplomatic correspondence wanting, and noted that Smith had been indiscreet in conversations with the British and had opposed the administration's efforts to secure concessions from Britain and France by limiting trade.

-Apparently, Smith was bewildered by thise and other charges leveled by Madison and published an exoneration of himself, "Robert Smith's Address to the People of the United States," which was an attack on Madison's foreign policy.
+Apparently, Smith was bewildered by these and other charges leveled by Madison and published an exoneration of himself, "Robert Smith's Address to the People of the United States," which was an attack on Madison's foreign policy.
 Madison offered Smith the post of Minister to Russia, which was currently held by John Quincy Adams.
 Smith considered the offer, but in the end, he refused the post.